 Aircraft manufacturers haven’t ignored the Internet of Things.
-Market Research Engine predicted the connected aircraft market could exceed $6 billion in value by 2020, largely due to passenger demand for inflight internet.
+Market Research Engine predicted the connected aircraft market could exceed $6 billion in value by 2020, largely due to passenger demand for in-flight internet.

-Connected aircraft will bring some interesting, somewhat overlooked changes the service supply chains, one of which will be the convergence of engineering teams and MRO departments.
+Connected aircraft will bring some interesting, somewhat overlooked changes to service supply chains, one of which will be the convergence of engineering teams and MRO departments.
 This repercussion is the result of three effects associated with connected aircraft:

 Once the aircraft in the previous example arrives at the aforementioned maintenance depot, a technician is assigned to replace the SRU.
 But what if that technician has never performed such a procedure, or is unfamiliar with the engine configuration?